Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

 The `src` directory contains our application code.

-The `.eslintrc.json` file contains the linting rules that tell Eslint what code style rules to enforce.
-Depending on how the linting rules file is created, we may see this called any of the following: `.eslintrc`, `.eslintrc.json`, `.eslintrc.js`, `.eslintrc.cjs`, and potentially others.
-The `.eslintrc.json` file is among the most common.
+The `eslint.config.mjs` file contains the linting rules that tell Eslint what code style rules to enforce.
+Depending on the age of the project and how the linting rules file was created, we may see this called any of the following: `.eslintrc`, `.eslintrc.json`, `.eslintrc.js`, `.eslintrc.cjs`, and potentially others.
+The `eslint.config.mjs` file is the current best practice from ESLint.

 The `package.json` file contains information about the project including the dependencies (libraries required) and scripts to run the app.